 One of the most common things I hear asked in our allied communities is “How often should I stream?”.
 A lot of people tend to ask this question in many subreddits as well.
 Well, it may surprise you with the answer, it’s quite simple – As often as you want to.

 Your schedule is constantly in flux from life’s normal demands, and sometimes you have to shift your schedule around a bit.
 This is completely Okay!
 Try to remember that you are in control of your channel, not your audience.
 You decide what you stream, when you stream it, and how often you should stream it.

-Even if you shift the time slot that you stream, try to remember that Twitch is on 24/7 (For the most part…).
+Even if you shift the time slot that you stream, try to remember that Twitch is a popular, gaming-focused live streaming platform.
+It is one of the most well-known streamer-first platforms out there and has millions of active streamers and viewers. is on 24/7 (For the most part…).
 If your normal audience can’t make it, perhaps another from a different time zone can.
 Your Stream Schedule can be adjusted to accommodate these individuals, though, I still recommend that you only stream when it is best for you to stream.